Haskili/Blink/README.md

 <br></br>

 ## Acknowledgements
-*'Blink'* was originally meant as a educational resource for OpenCV that turned into my Senior Project, and as such is heavily commented.
-There may  certain sections with lengthy and overly verbose documentation.
+*'Blink'* was originally meant as a educational resource for OpenCV that turned into my Senior Project.
+As such, it is heavily commented and there may be certain sections with verbose documentation.

 A good portion of the comments for `SSIM()` & `PSNR()` refer to the formulas, most if not all of which can be found in the two Wikipedia pages below:
 * [SSIM Wikipedia page](https://en.wikipedia.org/wiki/Structural_similarity)